navibyte/geospatial/dart/geobase/README.md

 * `LineString` with a chain of positions (at least two positions)
 * `Polygon` with an array of linear rings (exactly one exterior and 0 to N interior rings with each ring being a closed chain of positions)

-Position arrays (chains of positions) are NOT modeled as iterables of position objects (`Geographic` or `Projected`), but as a flat structure represented by arrays of coordinate values, for example:
+In previous samples position data (chains of positions) is NOT modeled as iterables of position objects (`Geographic` or `Projected`), but as a flat structure represented by arrays of coordinate values, for example:
 * 2D position arrays: `[x0, y0, x1, y1, x2, y2, ...]`
 * 3D position arrays: `[x0, y0, z0, x1, y1, z1, x2, y2, z2, ...]`